vaibhavsagar/presentations/partial-evaluation/presentation.md

 ## Vim

 - I have a `.vimrc`
-- Vim is fast, but could be faster
+- Vim could be faster
 - Extra functionality that I don't need

 ## My Special Vim

 - Inline my `.vimrc` into the Vim source code
 - Throw away anything else that isn't needed
-- Smaller, faster, no downside
+- Smaller and faster!

 # Partial Evaluation